Blaineflander/osTicket-Prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 This outlines the prerequisites and installation of the open-source help desk ticketing system osTicket. osTicket is an open‑source support ticketing system designed to streamline customer service operations.
 It centralizes inquiries from email, web forms, and APIs into a single, organized dashboard.
-I successfully created both agent and administrator accounts within a virtual testing environment, generated business‑related and basic support tickets, and gained hands‑on experience performing administrative tasks, including configuring user permissions and managing access to accounts and files.<br />

 <h2>Video Demonstration</h2>